da21510/avl.github.io/engineering/performance_review.md

 description: Defining engineering performance
 ---

+Performance reviews are done **monthly** in order to correct mistakes fast and reward great contribution.
+Performance review results are averaged over the course of a quarter (3 months) to determine promotion, year-end bonuses, stock options, etc.

+Management's goals for effective performance management center around **transparency and fairness.**

+1. Have clear standards for performance.
+1. Have an opinion on the role of managers.
+1. Have a process for evaluation and reward.
+1. Don't be soft on low performance.
+1. Be consistent without losing speed.

 > You don't promote based on potential.
 You don't promote based on favoritism.
 You don't promote based on a feeling.
 You promote based on actual performance.

 ## Software Developer Rubric